theworldcloud/html-scraper/docs/index.md

 \
 *html-scraper* is a simple HTML scraping tool. \
-It was created with TypeScript and packaged into a npm package (`?`).
+It was created with TypeScript and packaged into a npm package (`twchtmlscraper`).

 *html-scraper* is open source and the files are available on GitHub. \
 [Click here to view source files](https://github.com/theworldcloud/html-scraper)